-The Executive Team of Te Puni Kōkiri is Chief Executive Michelle Hippolite and four Deputy Chief Executives
+The Executive Team of Te Puni Kōkiri is Chief Executive Michelle Hippolite, Deputy Chief Executives and Chief Advisors

 Di has an interest in strategies for social change and extensive professional experience in the family violence prevention field including working with courts, programme development, provider training, research and policy.
 She spent more than five years as Executive Director of Amokura – a Northland-based Pan-Tribal Family Violence Prevention Initiative.